PW-IDP/idp/README.md

 # What has been done so far
-- Monitoring using Prometheus, Grafana, Node-explorer & CAdvisor
+- monitoring using Prometheus, Grafana, Node-explorer & CAdvisor
 - api gateway
 - docker-swarm for deployment
-- Assure that you can create newer images based on BE & FE updates
+- create newer images based on BE & FE updates
 - persistent DB
 - management of Docker Swarm services with Portainer
+- pipeline CI/CD (no stage for testing yet)

 # What needs to be done
 - Loki for logging
 - rabbitMQ
-- pipeline CI/CD

 # Contents
 - Kong
 - Prometheus